wiz21b/lowtech/README.md

 without it that demo would not have been possible, especially the 3D part.

 That routine allows the floppy disk to be read while music is playing.
 So the whole magic is to interleave music and disk I/O in a seamless way.
 That's very tricky to achieve and to this day I'm still not sure it is 100% optimized.
-As you may know, reading disk on the Apple ][ requires the CPU fulltime (because it reads nibble by nibble, so while you read, you can't draw, you can't play music, you certainly can't be interrupted by IRQ).
+As you may know, reading disk on the Apple ][ requires the CPU fulltime (because it reads nibble by nibble, so while you read, you can't draw, you can't play music, you certainly can't be interrupted by an IRQ).
 So the whole point is to make sure we start the reading when a sector is available and not too much before, else the CPU will spend time waiting for the sector to come below the read head.

 Thanks to that disk I/O routine, I can load data while playing music and doing demo effects.

+The sectors are read with a copy of RWTS code (thanks Apple :-)).

 ## The 3D